mingjingsi/sim-LSMM/README.md

 sim-LSMM
 ===
 We provide all the simulation code in the LSMM paper.
 We also provide an example to reproduce the results of real data analysis in the paper.
-The data sets analyzed in this paper, including nine genic category annotations, 127 cell-type specific functional annotations, and the summary statistics of 30 GWASs can be download [here](https://drive.google.com/drive/folders/1YrhncaNpo6doHfnIYqXPlhPdE7YpqEjO).
+The data sets analyzed in this paper, including nine genic category annotations, 127 cell-type specific functional annotations, and the summary statistics of 30 GWASs can be downloaded [here](https://drive.google.com/drive/folders/1YrhncaNpo6doHfnIYqXPlhPdE7YpqEjO).

 References